jaysee260/algorithms-and-data-structures/data-structures/linked-list/README.md

 ### Definition

 A Linked List is a linear collection of data elements called Nodes.
-The order of the data elements in a Linked List is not determined by their physical placement in memory; instead, each element _points_ to the next.
+The order of the elements in a Linked List is not determined by their physical placement in memory; instead, each element _points_ to the next.

 In its simplest form, a Node contains _some data_ AND a reference to the next Node in the sequence.